YutoMizutani/AppInfoFiles/OperantChamberApp/docs/BLEInfo.md

 This app use number of bytes send/receive data for Bluetooth LE.
 The method is faster than translate data from text or number.

+1 byte is 8 bits, it has the range 0-255.
+Number of bytes Integer (Int64) in Swift has 8 bytes.
+The range of Int64 is -2,147,483,648 to 2,147,483,647.
+Event marker used experiment has not necessary to use too many numbers.
+This algorithm to change number of number of bits.
+For example, sending 100 formatted from Integer, the bytes are 8, but sending 100 formatted from Data (byte array), the byte is 1.
+This method is faster than normally sending.

 <br>

 ## Central/Peripheral mode (in app)